Your trail guides

 on the quest for trauma wise solutions

-Trauma Wise Couple Therapy is the joint project of Kathryn Barksdale, LPC & Margaret Martin, LCSW, SEP.
+Trauma Wise Couple Therapy, a joint project from Kathryn Barksdale, LPC & Margaret Martin, LCSW, SEP, focuses on providing solutions to therapists working with high-trauma couples.
 We met in 2020, brought together by a common interest in complex trauma and couple therapy.
 We geeked out over all things neuro-nerd and bonded over a mutual frustration with the lack of trauma-informed, trauma-focused couple therapy training.

 The strength of our partnership lies in our shared passion and differing perspectives.
 Together, we create room for questions, curiosity, and a variety of opinions.
 Join us in pursuing high-quality care and practical solutions for challenging clients.